 Please join the Sierra Club, South King County Group at the Federal Way Library for our monthly meeting.
 All are welcome.
 We’ll be discussing various issues including energy, our Soos Creek Park Restoration Project, group outings, etc.

 Location: Federal Way 320th Library.

-For more information, please contact Mark Johnston.
+For details, please contact Mark Johnston.

 Our monthly meeting for volunteers and leaders.
 Newcomers are welcome - Please join us!

 We meet on the second Tuesday most months at REI in Lynnwood (Alderwood Mall) in the 2nd floor staff conference room.

-Our 2014 Political Committee is gearing up, we'd love to have help.
-We're also focusing on local issues such as protecting the Skykomish River, dirty coal exports, and wolf recovery.
+We'd love to have help on local issues such as protecting the Skykomish River, dirty coal exports, wolf recovery and political endorsements.

 Take action on your environmental interests!
 Several opportunities include: meeting note taker, newsletter helper, and outings leaders.
 Help our committees: Conservation, Land Use & Transportation, National Forests, State Lands, Energy, Education, and Political Endorsements.